 Bigger breasts have always been considered the pinnacle of female beauty and male desire.
 After all, as the saying goes, bigger is better.
 Some women are lucky enough to be born with full breasts, while others must spend a considerable amount of money and undergo surgery to achieve the same effect.
 In 2021, over 1.6 million breast augmentation procedures were performed worldwide.
-The following year, approximately 300,000 breast augmentation procedures were carried out in the US.
+The following year, approximately 300,000 breast augmentation procedures were carried out in the US alone.

 In the UK, it is estimated that around 8,000 to 20,000 breast augmentation surgeries are performed annually, making it the most common cosmetic procedure for women in the UK and globally!